SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisFirehoseDeliveryStreamParquetSerDe.md

 The compression code to use over data blocks.
 The possible values are UNCOMPRESSED, SNAPPY, and GZIP, with the default being SNAPPY.
 Use SNAPPY for higher decompression speed.
-Use GZIP if the compression ration is more important than speed.
+Use GZIP if the compression ratio is more important than speed.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-kinesisfirehose-deliverystream-parquetserde.html#cfn-kinesisfirehose-deliverystream-parquetserde-compression
 PrimitiveType: String